 Halo Effect:

-The halo effect occurs when we allow one positive trait of a person to influence our perception of their other qualities positively.
+The halo effect occurs when we allow one person’s positive trait to influence our perception of their other qualities positively.

 Example: Assuming that an attractive person must also be intelligent and competent, even without evidence supporting it.